In the West African country of Benin, Voodooism is recognized as an official religion.

 Children can spend up to 7 years in these convents, completely disconnected from the outside world, and by the time they are released; many children find it challenging to reach their full potential after having missed out on a large part of their childhoods.

-Plan International has been working in Benin for over 20 years to help children access their rights to healthcare, nutrition, education and protection.
-Recently, we have been working with local Voodoo priests and community leaders to ensure that vulnerable children are not denied their right to learn and grow.
+Plan International has been working in Benin for over 20 years to help children exercise their rights.
+Recently, we have been working with local Voodoo priests and community leaders to ensure that vulnerable children are not denied an education.

 “We were able to convince chief priests that children needed to go to school.
 We can’t forbid them from going into convents – it is part of the Voodoo culture,” says Plan International Benin Programme Unit Manager, Michel Kanhonou.

-Mr. Kanhonou stressed the challenges of changing deeply engrained religious beliefs and the importance of working with communities to achieve lasting change.
+Kanhonou also stressed the challenges of changing deeply engrained religious beliefs and the importance of working with communities to achieve lasting change.

 “Before this practice hopefully ends, our main focus is to protect children who live there, realize their rights and help them go to school.”

-Meet 3 of these courageous children who are now returning to school after spending years in Voodoo convents, and see how they’re getting a second chance at a brighter future.
+Meet 3 of these courageous children who are now returning to school and hear firsthand as they share their personal experiences.

 Plan International works closely with local communities to identify problems and find solutions that serve the best interests of children.